 This problem is famously difficult.
 So I’m happy to report some progress:

-But we’d like you to check our work!
-It will help if you’re good at programming.
-As far as the math goes, it’s just high-school geometry… carried to a fanatical level of intensity.
+As far as the math goes, it’s just high-school geometry.
+But it’s carried to a fanatical level of intensity, which makes it pretty interesting.

 Here’s the story: